salewski/terraform/website/docs/configuration/expressions.html.md

 ## Splat Expressions

-A _splat expressions_ provides a more concise way to express a common operation that could otherwise be performed with a `for` expression.
+A _splat expression_ provides a more concise way to express a common operation that could otherwise be performed with a `for` expression.

-If `var.list` is a list of objects that all have an attribute `id`, then a list of the ids could be obtained using the following `for` expression:
+If `var.list` is a list of objects that all have an attribute `id`, then a list of the ids could be produced with the following `for` expression:

 ```
 [for o in var.list: o.id]
 ```

-This is equivalent to the following _splat expression_:
+This is equivalent to the following _splat expression:_

 ```
 var.list[*].id